NHSDigital/eligibility-signposting-api/DEPLOYMENT.md

 - Creates a timestamped **Dev tag**: `Dev-YYYYMMDDHHMMSS`
 - No SemVer, no GitHub Release.

-- Can be manually deployed to flow a candidate though piepline outside of merge
+- Can be manually deployed to flow a candidate though pipeline outside of merge

 **Why:** fast feedback and a stable pointer (the Dev tag) you can later promote to **test** or use as the **Preprod ref**.